-That is the year that Jeff Hatrix (aka Jeffrey Lewis Hetrick, aka Jeffrey Nothing – yes, THAT Jeffrey Nothing – of Mushroomhead) returned to his hometown of Cleveland, after a brief stint as singer for the Chicago based band White Heat, and NI4NI before that.
-Reuniting with his former NI4NI band mate, drummer Ken Easterly, they adopted the name PURGATORY, after filling out the band’s roster with bassist Mark Alexander and guitarist Greg Perry.
-(Another guitarist, Mike Tucker, was briefly in the band sometime in 1984.)
+That is the year that Jeff Hatrix (aka Jeffrey Lewis Hetrick, aka Jeffrey Nothing – yes, THAT Jeffrey Nothing – of Mushroomhead) returned to his hometown of Cleveland, after a brief stint as the singer for the Chicago based band White Heat, and NI4NI before that.
+Reuniting with his former NI4NI bandmate, drummer Ken Easterly, they adopted the name PURGATORY, after filling out the band’s roster with bassist Mark Alexander and guitarist Greg Perry.
+(Another guitarist, Mike Tucker, was briefly in the band some time in 1984.)

-Hype about PURGATORY was growing to the extent that it soon led to several recording offers, with the band eventually signing with the Medina, Ohio based Auburn Records.
-Realizing the advantages of having a two guitar line up, they soon brought in second guitarist Randy Gonce and recorded their début album, ‘Tied To The Trax‘, released in 1986 (European release via Germany’s Steamhammer Records).
+The hype about PURGATORY was growing to the extent that it soon led to several recording offers, with the band eventually signing with the Medina, Ohio-based Auburn Records.
+Realizing the advantages of having a two-guitar lineup, they soon brought in a second guitarist Randy Gonce and recorded their début album, ‘Tied To The Trax‘, released in 1986 (European release via Germany’s Steamhammer Records).
 The album’s dizzying, technical guitars, solid rhythms, and dynamic vocals (ranging from soaring highs to straightforward, aggressive deliveries), were an immediate hit with fans of the band and underground metal in general.

 1988 would be a year of immense internal changes for PURGATORY, which began with Perry’s second exit, opening the door for guitarist Tony Ross to come in.
 Perhaps the biggest would be the departure of Jeff Hatrix (forming his own eponymous named act Hatrix in 1989) who was replaced by new vocalist Andy Boyer.
 It was this line up of Boyer, Ross, Easterly, Romano, and Alexander that would record and issue the three-song, limited release ‘Dr. Pain‘ EP (cassette only) for J.U.F.
 Records in 1989.